-Awards season is just around the corner and, taking advantage of the boring bit (international break), we look ahead to which players will most likely receive a nomination for PFA Scotland’s Player of the Year award.
+With awards season just around the corner and, we look ahead to which players will most likely receive a nomination for PFA Scotland’s Player of the Year award.

 James Forrest (Celtic)